ltrgoddard/thesis/temp.markdown

 subjective idealism.
 Its effect, however, is to keep the subject locked in what he terms, after Francis Wolff, a ‘transparent cage’:

-> correlationism readily insists upon the fact that consciousness, like
+> \singlespacing correlationism readily insists upon the fact that
-> language, enjoys an originary connection to a radical exteriority
+> consciousness, like language, enjoys an originary connection to a
-> (exemplified by phenomenological consciousness transcending or as
+> radical exteriority (exemplified by phenomenological consciousness
-> Sartre puts it ‘exploding’ towards the world); yet on the other hand
+> transcending or as Sartre puts it ‘exploding’ towards the world); yet
-> this insistence seems to dissimulate a strange feeling of imprisonment
+> on the other hand this insistence seems to dissimulate a strange
-> or enclosure within this very exteriority \[…\].
-Consciousness and its
+> feeling of imprisonment or enclosure within this very exteriority
-> language certainly transcend themselves towards the world, but there
+> \[…\].
+Consciousness and its language certainly transcend themselves
-> is a world only insofar as consciousness transcends itself towards
+> towards the world, but there is a world only insofar as consciousness
-> it.[^314]
+> transcends itself towards it.[^314]

 It is not difficult to see the similarities between Meillassoux’s description of correlationism and Prynne’s critique of Wild, for whom